Skip to Content

 More Thanksgiving Ideas:

-If you want a little inspiration for your Thanksgiving turkey this year, deep fry it.
+If you want to try something a little different with your Thanksgiving turkey this year, deep fry it.
+That’s my dad’s new favorite way to cook the bird.
 Read our Tips For How To Deep Fry A Turkey before you start.

 If you want an easy dessert, try our No Bake Thanksgiving Nutter Butter Acorns Recipe.
 And, finally, don’t forget to hand out Thanksgiving Blessing Mix so your guests really think about the reason for Thanksgiving.